jimboca/udi-poly-camect/README.md

 ## Discussion Forum

-The discussion topic for this nodeserver is at the [UDI Camect Nodeserver V2 Forum](TBD) Please discuss issues there, or if you now for sure it is a bug or needed feature add it to issues below.
+The discussion topic for this nodeserver is at the [UDI Camect Nodeserver V2 Forum](TBD) Please discuss issues there, or if you now for sure it is a bug or a good feature then add it to issues described below.

 ## Issues